Robust short-term memory without synaptic learning: Introduction

-The mechanism, which we call Cluster Reverberation, is very simple.
-If neurons in a group are more highly connected to each other than to the rest of the network, either because they form a module or because the network is significantly clustered, they will tend to retain the activity of the group: when they are all initially firing, they each continue to receive many action potentials and so go on firing, whereas if they start off silent, there is not usually enough input current from the outside to set them off.
-The fact that each neuron's state depends on its neighbours conferres to the mechanism a certain robustness in the face of random fluctuations.
+The mechanism, which we call Cluster Reverberation (CR), is very simple.
+If neurons in a group are more densely connected to each other than to the rest of the network, either because they form a module or because the network is significantly clustered, they will tend to retain the activity of the group: when they are all initially firing, they each continue to receive many action potentials and so go on firing, whereas if they start off silent, there is not usually enough input current from the outside to set them off.
+(This is similar to the `re-entrant' activity exhibited by excitable elements \cite{Lewis}.)
+The fact that each neuron's state depends on its neighbours confers to the mechanism a certain robustness to random fluctuations.
 This robustness is particularly important for biological neurons, which as mentioned are quite noisy.
-Furthermore, not only does the limited duration of short-term memory states emerge naturally from this mechanism (even in the absence of interference from new stimuli) but this natural forgetting follows power-law statistics, as in experimental settings \cite{Wixted_1, Wixted_2, Sikstrom}.
+Furthermore, not only does the limited duration of short-term memory states emerge naturally from this mechanism (even in the absence of interference from new stimuli) but this natural forgetting follows power-law statistics, as has been observed experimentally \cite{Wixted_1, Wixted_2, Sikstrom}.
+It is also coherent with recent observations of locally synchronized neural activity {\it in vivo} \cite{Local_sync}, and of clustering in both synaptic inputs \cite{Kleindienst} and plasticity \cite{Makino} during development.
+The viability of this mechanism in a more realistic setting could perhaps be put to the test by growing modular and/or clustered networks {\it in vitro} and carrying out similar experiments as we do here in simulation \cite{Ole2,Shein} (see Discussion).